techappg/url-shortner/README.md

-# url-shortner
+# Url-shortner
-Django application to make URL short.
+it is used to shorten a url.